-2.1 linchpin init
+linchpin init

 Running linchpin init will generate the workspace directory structure, along with an example PinFile, topology, and layout files.
-Performing the following tasks will generate a simple dummy PinFile, topology, and layout structure.
+Performing the following tasks will generate a simple dummy folder with All in one PinFile which includes topology, and layout structure.